 For those of you who foster, you can appreciate the struggles and rewards recorded here.
 The struggles are to get our fosters healthy and socialized, and then adopted into forever homes with forever people.
 The rewards are when the very young or very sick charges finally get well, or when that feral admits to itself that living among people has its benefits.

 Here is my story: I began fostering kittens through LASS (The Lancaster Animal Shelter Supporters) in early 2019, shortly after I retired as a neonatal intensive care nurse.
-In 2021, I was approved for my own 501(c)(3) specifically to capture, spay/neuter, and socialize local ferals and orphan kittens that would most likely be euthanized if taken to a shelter.
+2021, I started Cheryl’s Ferals & Fosters (CFF), a non-profit 501(c)(3), specifically to focus on newborn orphaned or abandoned kittens that would most likely be euthanized if taken to a shelter.

-Orphan kittens provide their own challenges.
+Very young kittens provide their own challenges.
 For one thing, they are very fragile, and some, regardless of the around-the-clock care, don’t survive those first few weeks.
 However, many of the skills I learned in the NICU translate well to kittens.
 I even have two incubators for orphan newborns because kittens can’t regulate their body temperature until about three weeks of age.
-But orphan kittens that young also require feeding every few hours for the first five or more weeks of life, either with a bottle, syringe, or a feeding tube.
-The night feedings, of course, are the worst.
-Kitten seasons (2020 & 2021) I went almost seven months with around-the-clock feedings.
-I’m not complaining at all, and I’m not looking for sympathy or praise, but that’s what fostering abandoned or orphan newborns requires, and that’s why the shelter simply doesn’t have the physical or financial resources to care for these kittens.
+But orphan kittens that young also require feeding every few hours for the first few weeks of life, either with a bottle, syringe, or a feeding tube.
+That’s why the shelter simply doesn’t have the physical or financial resources to care for these kittens.

-If you are interested in adopting one of my ferals or fosters, please fill out an Adoption Contract Application.
+If you are interested in adopting one of my ferals or fosters, please fill out an adoption contract application.
 You can also follow their stories in my Cheryl’s Ferals and Fosters Chat Group.
-This is also where those who have adopted my fosters post updates.
+This is also where those who have adopted from CFF post updates.

-Special thanks to my sponsoring vet, Southern Paws Animal Hospital.
-We could not do what we are doing without the support of Dr. Hill, Dr. Lail, and the Southern Paws staff.
+Special thanks to my sponsoring vet, Sun City Animal Hospital.
+We could not do what we are doing without the support of Dr. Katta, Dr. Kundla, and the SCAH staff.